joshMeise/ENGS28Guide/README.md

-# My Great Article
+# A quick review of C-programming skills needed in ENGS 28 (embedded systems programming).

-Visit <https://pretextbook.org/documentation.html> to learn more.
+Visit <https://engs20book.thayer.dartmouth.edu/c-programming/meta_frontmatter.html> to see the full C-programming book.